iCliniq Logo

 Welcome to icliniq.com.

 For definitive distinction of benign vs malignant FNAC (fine needle aspiration cytology) is important.
-If we have any doubt on FNAC we go ahead and do thyroidectomy and send thyroid tissue for histopathology examination which is the most confirmatory test.
+If we have any doubt on FNAC, we go ahead and do thyroidectomy and send thyroid tissue for histopathology examination, which is the most confirmatory test.

-Ultrasound is not so sensitive to differentiate benign vs malignant.
+Ultrasound is not so sensitive to differentiate between benign vs malignant.
 So kindly wait for the FNAC report.
 Kindly get a complete physical examination in view of symptoms of shortness of breath before attributing those to thyroid problems.

 Kindly review with further details so that I can help you better.